fuse-open/fuse-sdk/README.md

 ## Usage

-Please refer to the following links for more information.
+Please refer to the following links for information about using Fuse SDK.

 * A quick introduction to using Fuse SDK can be found in [this blog post](https://medium.com/@mortendanielfornes/introducing-fuse-sdk-890180044c13).